• This page, Statement of the Justices on the Model Jury Instructions on Homicide, is offered by

 We recommend that the judge use the language of these Instructions, unless a different instruction would more accurately reflect new developments in the law or would better describe the law in light of the particular facts in a case.
 We further recommend that the judge provide jurors with a written copy of the judge's final instructions if available, or with an audio recording, or both.

 A chalk entitled Requirements of Proof for Homicide is included as an appendix to the Instructions.
-The chalk summarizes the requirements of proof in cases of first degree murder, second degree murder, voluntary manslaughter, and involuntary manslaughter.
+The chalk summarizes the requirements of proof in cases of murder in the first degree, murder in the second degree, voluntary manslaughter, and involuntary manslaughter.
 The judge may wish to provide the chalk to jurors to use as an outline to the judge's final instructions.

-We thank the Standing Committee on the Model Jury Instructions on Homicide for making recommendations concerning the revision of the 2013 Model Jury Instructions.
-We also thank those who provided comments regarding proposed revisions.
+We thank the Standing Committee on the Model Jury Instructions on Homicide for making recommendations that resulted in the 2026 instructions.
+We also thank those who provided comments regarding the proposed revisions.
 We ask the Standing Committee to continue to review changes in the law, to monitor the efficacy of the Instructions in providing guidance to jurors, and to recommend further revisions as needed or warranted.

 Help Us Improve Mass.gov with your feedback